 The first assessment (or "Phase") following the Study members' birth in 1972-73 was undertaken when they were aged 3 years.
-Since then, there have been assessments at ages 5, 7, 9, 11, 13, 15, 18, 21, 26, 32 and, most recently, at 38 years (Phases 3 to 38 respectively).
+Since then, there have been assessments at ages 5, 7, 9, 11, 13, 15, 18, 21, 26, 32 and at 38 years.
+The age 45 assessment is currently underway.
 For the earlier phases, assessments normally occurred within six weeks of the Study member’s birthday.
 For the more recent phases, however, assessments normally occurred within 9 months of the Study member’s birthday.

-During an "assessment phase", our Study Members come back to the Dunedin Research Unit for a one-day assessment from wherever in the world they are living - an impressive exercise considering more than 40 of them now live in the UK/Europe and a futher 25 in Asia, Middle East, US and Canada!
+During an "assessment phase", our Study members come back to the Dunedin Research Unit for a one-day assessment from wherever in the world they are living - an impressive exercise considering that approximately 25% currently reside overseas, including in the UK, Europe, Asia, Middle East, US and Canada.
 Once in Dunedin, almost all aspects of their physical and mental health are examined - this includes cardiovascular, dental, respiratory, sexual and mental health, psychosocial well-being, and detailed interviews about relationships, behaviour and family.

-b - Surviving Study Members from the foundation cohort
+* Surviving Study members from the foundation cohort

 |Year||Phase||Age||No. eligible||No. assessed||% assessed|